Pit Viper Polarized Review

 |Protective Coatings||None||Hydroleophobic coating||Hydroleophobic coating||Hydrolio coating||None|

 |Case Included||cleaning/storage bag||Rigid zippered case and soft cleaning/storage bag||Rigid zippered case and soft cleaning/storage bag||Rigid zippered case and soft cleaning/storage bag||Rigid zippered case and soft cleaning/storage bag|

 Our Analysis and Test Results

 Pit Viper is a fresh face in the performance sunglasses industry, but they've taken the market by storm.
 Since their inception in 2012, they've quickly grown in popularity, and these days it's not uncommon to see a pair or two out on the trails.
 We opted to try out the Originals to see what these Pit Vipers are all about.
 Our hot pink glasses, dubbed "The Radical" by Pit Viper, featured a polarized lens, three points of frame adjustment, and excellent coverage.
-Once we got over looking like an 80s teen movie villain while wearing them, we grew to appreciate what they had to offer.
+Once we got over looking like the antagonist in an 80s teen movie while wearing them, we grew to appreciate what they had to offer.